Welcome to the ParaYoga Certification Information Guide

 Documentation is required for ParaYoga® Accredited teacher status:

-•A minimum of 150 teaching hours for ParaYoga® Level II Certified Teacher status (must be ParaYoga-style classes).
+- A minimum of 150 teaching hours for ParaYoga Certified Teacher status (must be ParaYoga-style classes).

-Asana practice requirements: Two years of documented asana practice is required for Level I certification and 3 years of asana for Level II.
-Your home practice needs to consist of at least one half hour three times per week.
+Asana practice requirements: Two years of documented asana practice are required for ParaYoga Certification.
+Your home practice needs to consist of at least one half-hour, three times per week.
 You are encouraged to keep a journal to document your practice.
-This journal should be used exclusively for the purpose of recording your practices, not to submit to the ParaYoga® office.
-You will need to submit the Quarterly Hatha Practice Summary forms if you wish to apply for certification.
+This journal should be used exclusively for the purpose of recording your practices, not to submit to the ParaYoga office.

 Ok, so you’ve decided you want to get certified.
 Great news!
 Here is the breakdown of the certification process, already mentioned above, with even greater detail.

-2. Practice ParaYoga® – You must have at least two years practicing ParaYoga®.
-This includes classes, workshops, PYMT’s and retreats taught by Rod Stryker and/or a ParaYoga® Level II or Level III Certified Teacher.
+1. Practice ParaYoga – You must have at least two years of practicing ParaYoga.
+This includes classes, workshops, PYMT’s and retreats taught by Rod Stryker and/or a ParaYoga Faculty.

-4. Practice japa – Each student must complete 125,000 repetitions of: the Gayatri, Maha Mrityunjaya, or Guru Mantra (given at initiation).
-These will be recorded in your forms above.
+4. Practice japa – Each student must complete 125,000 repetitions of either the Gayatri, Maha Mrityunjaya, or Guru Mantra (given at initiation).

-6. Teach ParaYoga® – Students must teach ParaYoga® influenced classes for a minimum of one year (That is 75 hours teaching or one 1.5 hour class for 50 weeks).
+6. Teach ParaYoga – Students must teach ParaYoga influenced classes for a minimum of one year (That is 75 hours of teaching or one 1.5 hour class for 50 weeks).
 Documentation of teaching history should be submitted with your Level I application.
-Please use the Teaching Hisory Form found on the Resources Page.
+Please use the Teaching History Form found on the Resources Page.

-8. Turn in your book reports – There are reading assignments for each PYMT.
-You must submit your book reports within 6 weeks of completing the training.
-See instructions below.
+8. Turn in your book quizzes – There are reading assignments for each PYMT; please submit each within 6 weeks of completing the training.

-9. Meet with a teacher – An essential part of your ParaYoga® journey is your own personal practice.
-Your Level II or Level III teacher can direct you to an asana and meditation practice, specifically designed for you.
-You can use the teacher directory on the ParaYoga® website to help you find the right teacher.
+9. Meet with a teacher – An essential part of your ParaYoga journey is your own personal practice.
+ParaYoga Faculty can direct you to an asana and meditation practice, specifically designed for you.
+You can use the teacher directory on the ParaYoga website to help you find the right teacher.
 You may contact them directly, or if you are not sure who to choose you can call the office and we will help you.
 Private session fees differ from teacher to teacher.
-Be sure to ask upfront how you can meet (in person or by Skype) and how to handle payment for your session.
+Be sure to ask upfront how you can meet (in person or by Zoom) and how to handle payment for your session.

 •Certification Fee of $350